rramadeu/PolyMolRel_SupMat/README.md

 - `1_SimulateGenotypes.sh`: loops the PedigreeSim software through all the parameters files N times (here, N=3)
 - `2_funderalleles2biallelic.R`: reads PedigreeSim output and sample biallelic markers (0 or 1) to all the loci.
 It saves the data as a matrix in Rdata format.
 - `3_funderalleles2multiallelic.R`: reads PedigreeSim output and sample biallelic and multiallelic markers to all loci.
 It saves the data as a .txt following PolyRelatedness V1.8 format
-- `4_PolyRelatednes.sh`: computes the relationship matrix considering the multiallelic methods (LO, RI, WE, MM, ML)  for all the files from 3 using PolyRelatedness V1.8
+- `4_ObservedRelatedness.R`: computes the observed relationship matrix on the original data following delta computation (Equation 2 from the paper)
-- `5_AGHmatrix.R`: computes the relationship matrix considering the biallelic methods (VR, PD, FA) for all the files from 2 using AGHmatrix V2.0
+- `5_PolyRelatednes.sh`: computes the relationship matrix considering the multiallelic methods (LO, RI, WE, MM, ML)  for all the files from 3 using PolyRelatedness V1.8
-- `6_ObservedRelatedness.R`: computes the observed relationship matrix on the original data following delta computation (Equation 2 from the paper)
+- `6_AGHmatrix.R`: computes the relationship matrix considering the biallelic methods (VR, PD, FA) for all the files from 2 using AGHmatrix V2.0
-- `7_SummaryResults.R`: computes the metrics between observed and estimated relationships and save them in a table format.
+- `7_ProcessingResults.R`: computes the metrics between observed and estimated relationships and save them in a table format.